kihuni/File-I-O/README.md

-## C program to Open a File, Read from it, And Close the File
+## C programs to Open a File, Read from it, And Close the File